 To help shellfish growers adapt, PCSGA initiated a targeted research project to identify environmental stressors of oyster populations and to isolate genetic stocks of oysters that offer enhanced resilience.
 Four projects were proposed:

-- Continuously monitoring seawater quality: pH, ORP, temperature, salinity and dissolved oxygen
+- Continuously monitoring seawater quality: pH, oxidation reduction potential (ORP), temperature, salinity, and dissolved oxygen

 - Monitoring water quality before and after each stage of seawater treatment to understand how each treatment step changes water properties